sajibsrs/goblog/README.md

 Part of the challenge of creating same application with same features in **laravel**, **ruby on rails**, **django**, **dotnet core**, **spring**, **golang** and **nodejs**.
 In the beginning we'll be using go's built in features as much as possible to better understand what go has to offer for web development out of the box.

 ## Features
-* TODO: HTTP server
+* HTTP server
-* TODO: HTTP request handling
+* HTTP request handling
-* TODO: Template handing
+* Template handing
-* TODO: Static resource handling
+* Static resource handling
-* TODO: MySQL database integration
+* MySQL database integration
 * TODO: Authentication
 * TODO: User profile
 * TODO: Posts